sourcegraph/handbook/content/communication/team_chat.md

 ### Engineering

-#### Engineering teams

-- #campaigns - All things related to code change management campaigns.
-- #code-intel - All things code intelligence.
-- #core-services - Repository management, authentication, stability -- you name it.
-- #distribution - Everything from how Sourcegraph is packaged and delivered to customers, to ensuring it works well for them).
-- #web - The webapp and browser extension, search UI/UX.

-#### Engineering general

 All engineers should join the following channels (feel free to adjust your notification preferences for each as you see fit, though):

 - #dev-announce - Things that affect a majority of the dev team in some way (e.g. site or buildkite is down, we will have expected downtime, etc.). *You should read every message in here, and messages you post to it should have a high signal-noise ratio.*